Roewe Clever: Overview

 The Clever was launched in March 2020 as an electric city car aiming to replace the Roewe E50 with a 27kWh battery and a NEDC range of 260 km.
 In November 2012, SAIC Motor introduced the production version of the Roewe E50, a four-seater supermini sized hatchback for the market in China.

 The Clever has a front positioned 37 kW and 100Nm motor with a 27 kWh battery pack that delivers a range of 260 km and a top speed of up to 100 km/h.

-In 2020, the Clever electric car had single trim with pricing starting at after available government incentives.
+In 2020, the Clever electric car was offered in a single trim, with pricing starting at after available government incentives.